 In 2009, I was one of two Pennsylvania charter school teachers chosen for the ACE (Appreciating Charter Educators) award, which recognizes teachers who improve student achievement, use innovative and creative instructional strategies, and make a difference in the lives of students.
 In 2010, I taught a continuing education course for teachers at Neumann College in Aston, Pennsylvania – Mathematics and Visualization Across the Disciplines: Applying the Singapore Method.
 Over the past four years, I have worked on Singapore Math® implementation with over 30 schools.
 To see a list of the schools, click here.

-Throughout the 2013-14 school year, I will regularly work with schools in Philadelphia, New York, Baltimore, Washington D.C., Oregon, and Los Angeles.
-In addition, I will be serving as a lesson writer and editor for the Common Core aligned A Story of Units curriculum.
+Throughout the 2014-15 school year, I will regularly work with schools in New York, Washington D.C., Oregon, San Francisco, and Los Angeles

 For the past seven years, I’ve been fortunate to learn under the tutelage of several brilliant educators.
 During the summer of 2006, Dr. Yoram Sagher, professor of Mathematics at Florida Atlantic University, trained me in elementary Math teaching methods.
 He has been the most influential mentor in my teaching career.
 Madge Goldman, the president of the Gabriella and Paul Rosenbaum Foundation, introduced me to Dr. Sagher and also Robin Ramos, the founder of The Ramos Group.
 Robin is a wonderful mentor and has been instrumental in expanding my understanding of elementary mathematics.
 She also introduced me to Louisiana State University Mathematics professor, Scott Baldridge, who has mentored me in his A Story of Units project.